Share this Post

 A process plan for a new part is created by recalling, identifying and retrieving the existing plan for a similar part and making necessary modifications for the new part.
 In this article, I am going to discuss Advantages and limitations of VARIANT CAPP (VCAPP) in a detailed manner.

 Steps involved in VARIANT CAPP are as follows:

 - Group the parts into part families.

 - Develop a standard process plan.

 3. Retrieval CAPP:

-- Also called as VARIANT Computer Aided Process Planning(Variant CAPP)
+- Also called a VARIANT Computer Aided Process Planning(Variant CAPP).

 - The concept of grouping parts together depending upon their similarities in operation sequence or geometry is called Group technology.

-- Experts’ knowledge and standard process plans as per GT are needed as database
+- Experts’ knowledge and standard process plans as per GT are needed as a database.

 - Considerable work is required to collect and organize data.